 32 men and 32 women from the Scaled division

-16 men and 16 Woman from the Masters division
+8 men and 8 Woman from the each of the Masters divisions

 Athletes must accept their invitation to the finals by Midnight, July 6th, 2017, or forfeit their spot.
 At this time the second round of invites will be sent to the next successful athletes on the New Zealand Nationals Leader board.
 These athletes will have until midnight 10th July to accept their invitation to the finals or forfeit their spot.

 Upon completion of the Individual athlete invitation process, final Individual athlete Finals rosters will be posted on the New Zealand Nationals website.

 In 2018, Affiliates will NOT be invited to compete at the New Zealand Team Nationals.
 Rather, there will be an ‘OPEN INVITE’ to the entire of New Zealand based Affiliates, as follows:

 Registration for the 2018 New Zealand Team Nationals will open Monday 9th April 2018.
 At this time, all CrossFit Affiliates in New Zealand will have the opportunity to enter ONE team (NOT one in each category, ONE team only).
 That team (of six competitors, three males and three females) can be in any of the three divisions – Rx, Intermediate and Scaled.